|Site Map | Bulletin Home | Temple University|

 The College offers programs approved by the Pennsylvania Department of Education (P.D.E) that are designed for students seeking Instruction I certificates to teach in early childhood/elementary, middle-grades, or secondary settings.

 The undergraduate programs in the College of Education are designed to prepare students for careers in education, both in schools and in non-school settings.
 Secondary education programs require students to take extensive course work in a specific specialization area.
-The College also offers a major in Adult and Organizational Development designed for students who are interested in a career in education and training but who are not planning to pursue a conventional teacher certification track.
+The College also offers the Adult and Organizational Development program (a non-certification major) designed for students who are interested in a career in education and training but who are not planning to pursue conventional teacher certification.

-Students are admitted to Temple University and the College of Education; however, Pennsylvania law mandates that all students must be admitted into the Teacher Education Certification Program through an application process referred to as "Candidacy."
+Students are admitted to Temple University and the College of Education; however, Pennsylvania Department of Education (P.D.E.) guidelines mandate that all students must be admitted into the Teacher Education Certification Program through an application process, this process is referred to as "Candidacy."
+Students apply to Candidacy at the midway point of their education before progressing onto teaching methods courses.
+Students cannot register for teaching methods courses nor the student teaching experience without achieving Candidacy.

-To learn more about Candidacy, including all criteria required, deadlines and more, visit the College of Education's Candidacy web site: www.temple.edu/education/ugrad/candidacy.html.
+To learn more about Candidacy, including all criteria required, visit the College of Education's Candidacy web site: http://education.temple.edu/ugrad/candidacy-application-review.

 Pennsylvania requires students to have four clearances prior to entering a school or other setting where children are present.
-This requirement applies to any student who is taking ANY course with field experience.
-Students should maintain valid and current clearances while they are enrolled in the College of Education.
+This requirement applies to any student who is taking a course with field experience.
+Students must renew clearances annually each July and must maintain valid and current clearances while enrolled in the College of Education.

-For more information about all clearances required and how to obtain these clearances, students should visit the College of Education's clearances web site: www.temple.edu/education/clearances.html.
+For more information about all clearances required as well as the process for obtaining and renewing clearances, students should visit the College of Education's clearances web site: http://education.temple.edu/services/clearances.

-Students enrolled in teacher certification programs must successfully complete the Pennsylvania Department of Education's certification exams.
-Students can find all certification exam information on the College of Education web site at www.temple.edu/education/teach/resources/praxis-prep.html
+Students enrolled in teacher certification programs must successfully complete the Pennsylvania Department of Education's certification exams:

 Also see Financial Aid

-Temple provides a variety of ways to obtain certification to teach in early childhood/elementary, middle-grades, or secondary settings.
-For more information please refer to the College of Education's programs web site: www.temple.edu/education/programs.
+Temple provides a variety of ways to obtain certification to teach in early childhood (elementary), middle-grades, or secondary settings.
+Students in the Early Childhood Education program can declare a concentration in Special Education which will allow them the opportunity to become dually certified.
+For more information please refer to the College of Education's programs web site: http://education.temple.edu/undergradteach.

-Students seeking Teacher Education Certification in the following areas:
+Students seeking Teacher Education Certification in the following areas should contact the school/college listed:

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|